Xeverous/filter_spirit/doc/user/known_issues.md

   - Generation of filters is unaffected because strings are copied as they are written in original file.
   - If you always write item names perfectly, this issue will never happen for you.
 - `Rarity` and numeric conditions that compare values can accept many values, for example: `Quality > 2 3 4 5`.
 Current FS implementation does not support this and will error if there is more than 1 value.
-- FS parsers (both real filter and filter templates) do not support disabling alert sounds (intended to be used with `Continue` blocks)